needformth/retail-investment-participation-forecast/README.md

 1. Structural changes in investor behavior after 2017.
 2. Extraordinary growth of retail investing during 2020–2021.
-3. Optimistic assumptions embedded in macroeconomic forecast scenarios.
+3. Optimistic assumptions of the CBR embedded in macroeconomic forecast scenarios.

 Although absolute values appear overstated, the relative ordering of scenarios remains economically consistent: